groonga/grntest/README.md

 because they use suitable default values.

 This section describes some important options.
 You can see all options by `grntest --help`.
-It contains many usuful features.
+You will find many usuful features from it.

 ### `--test`